Back to the articles list

 What about children?
 Passengers over 6 years of age must wear a respiratory protection mask on board Brussels Airlines flights (PVC face masks and FFP2 are not allowed on board their aircraft).
 Mask rules are still evolving, so check with the airline before your flight.

 Your safety and wellbeing always are a top priority for UK-based Easy Jet.
-To help you plan your future journey, find out more about Easy Jet’s security measures and mask policy here.

 What documents do I need to provide?
 Easy Jet has set up a handy interactive map to keep you up to date with forms, updates and health news.